LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 Since traits provide member methods for a type it is often useful to check whether a given type instance has a trait applied.
 The `~null->isA` method can be used for this check.
-This member method can be used on any type instance and will return a positive integer if the instance has the provided trait name applied to it.
+This member method can be used on any type instance and will return a positive integer if the instance is the provided type or has the provided trait name applied to it.

 In this code the `~null->isA` method returns "2" since the ``month`` type does have the ``trait_firstLast`` trait applied to it::